cumberland-terraform/compute-ec2/README.md

 ### Parameters

 The `ec2` object represents the configuration for a new deployment.
 Only three fields are absolutely required: `operating_system`, `availability_zone` and `tags`.
 See previous section for example usage.
-The following bulleted list shows the hierarchy of allowed values for the `ec2` object and their purpose,
+The following bulleted list shows the hierarchy of allowed values for the `ec2` object fields and their purpose,

 - `operating_system`: (*Required*)
 - `availability_zone`: (*Required*)
-- `tags`: (*Required*)
+- `tags`: (*Required*) Tag configuration object.
 	- `application`: Designates the application running on the server.
 	- `builder`: Person or process responsible for provisioning.
 	- `primary_contact`: Contact information for the owner of the instance.